Nnn-s/CATdiffusion/README.md

 # CATdiffusion
-Official implementation of ImprovingText-guided Object Inpainting with Semantic Pre-inpainting in ECCV 2024.
+Official implementation of Improving Text-guided Object Inpainting with Semantic Pre-inpainting in ECCV 2024.

 > **Improving Text-guided Object Inpainting with semantic Pre-inpainting**